 Focused writing instruction

-The focus of at this class level is on writing strong, well-constructed paragraphs.
-The emphasis is on mastery, or quality instead of quantity.
-Students will be introduced to:
+The focus of this class level is on writing well-constructed paragraphs filled with engaging sentences.
+The emphasis is on quality instead of quantity.
+Students will continue:

 - Providing specific examples from the novel to support assertions

 - Improving word choice through active verbs, concrete nouns, and well-placed adjectives and adverbs